Alemannic separatism: Alemannic dialects

 Bavarian dialects as well as Rhine Franconian dialects, East Franconian German as well as South Franconian German.

-Separatism

-Alemannic dialects were marginalized under a non-Alemannic administration.
-Alemannic separatism arose in the context of the resistance of the rural population of Baden against Napoleonic rule within the Confederation of the Rhine (1806–1813).
+Alemannic dialects were marginalised under a non-Alemannic administration.
+Alemannic separatism arose in the context of the resistance of the rural population of Baden against Napoleon's rule within the Confederation of the Rhine (1806–1813).

-After World War I, on 11 May 1919, the population of Vorarlberg within the short-lived state of Deutschösterreich (German Austria) voted for secession to Switzerland with 81% of the popular vote.
+After World War I, the population of Vorarlberg in the short-lived state of Deutschösterreich (German Austria) on 11 May 1919 voted for secession to Switzerland with 81% of the popular vote.
 The request was denied both by the government in Vienna and by Switzerland.
 Similar tendencies in Baden and Württemberg were repressed before a vote was taken.

 After the end of World War II, there was a political movement in southern Alsace and South Baden, originating from resistance movements against the Nazi regime, which aimed for the creation of a separate Alemannic state together with the Swiss canton of Basel.